mmistakes/minimal-mistakes/_pages/projects-2022/index.md

 <!--- * **Showcase :** [here](https://stamatics.github.io/projects-2022/mathematical-tools-for-data-science)
 -->

-## 3 - Statistical Analysis
+## 3 - Regression Analysis
-* **Mentors :** Sandipan Mitra (Aeti#0020)
+* **Mentors :** Sandipan Mitra (Aeti#0020), Rohan Kumar (Meursault#6295)
 * **Project Area :** Statistics
-* **Description :** Covering on linear regression, multiple regression, probability, hypothesis testing, and other important statistical tools like expectation, skewness kurtosis, correlation, joint probability distribution, OLS, R2.
-If time is there we can cover time series.
-Application of all these via an applied project.
+* **Description :** Students taking this project will get to learn about data analysis and model building through popular statistical tools, the base of which being regression.
+Initially basics of probability and statistics will be covered after which we move into linear regression, our focus of concern being with multiple analysis.
+There will be an applied project based on the same and students will be required to build models and interpret the results as a real-life frame.
+We will move into complex topics like panel-data and time-series regression followed by another applied project.
+If time permits we can cover non-linear regression too.

 * **Intended Audience :** Y20 and Y21
-* **Expected Duration :** 7-8 weeks
+* **Expected Duration :** 9-10 weeks
-* **Expected Weekly Commitment :** 4-5 hours
+* **Expected Weekly Commitment :** 2-3 hours
 <!--- * **Showcase :** [here](https://stamatics.github.io/projects-2022/statistical-analysis)
 -->

-## 4 - Number Theory and Cryptography
+## 4 - Algebraic Number Theory
 * **Mentors :** Priya Gole (Priyaa#6917), Abhishek Shree (killBird#5626)
-* **Project Area :** Number Theory, Cryptography
+* **Project Area :** Number Theory and Abstract Algebra
-* **Description :** Will start with basic concepts of modular arithmetic, divisibility, and prime numbers.
-Then diving into group theory.
-Later we will cover the motivation and ideas behind cryptography, and introduce the mentees to RSA, Diffie Hellman, Discrete Log, etc.
+* **Description :** This project aims to introduce the mentees to the basic concepts of number theory and abstract algebra.

+  The first part of the project is theoretical, wherein concepts related to number theory and group theory will be introduced, and we would spend our time scratching our heads while trying out problems.

+  The other component would be the application of the concepts learned in areas like cryptography, random number generation, hash functions, etc.

 * **Intended Audience :** Y20 and Y21
-* **Expected Duration :** 8-10 weeks
+* **Expected Duration :** 2 months
 * **Expected Weekly Commitment :** 6-8 hours
 <!---* **Showcase :** [here](https://stamatics.github.io/projects-2022/number-theory-and-cryptography)
 -->